 Why phishers love Office 365

-Microsoft was the number one impersonated brand in phishing attacks in 2019—thanks to Office 365.
+Microsoft was the second most impersonated brand in phishing attacks in 2021—thanks to Office 365.
 A multisystem platform, Office 365, now Microsoft 365, combines email, file storage, collaboration, and productivity applications, including OneDrive and SharePoint.
-Together, they represent a wealth of sensitive data and files that phishers are looking to exploit.
+Together, they represent a wealth of sensitive data and files, making Office 365 phishing attacks a lucrative business for hackers.

 With a single set of legitimate Office 365 credentials, a hacker can move on to phase two of the attack: spear phishing, which is ultimately about the financial payout.
 Moving freely within Office 365, the hacker can impersonate employees to request wire transfers and gift cards, demand ransoms, and more.
 Moreover, they’re able to acquire more Office 365 credentials and spread across other organizations.